leonardgoeke/AnyMOD.jl/docs/src/sets.md

 </tbody>
 </table>
 ```
 Consequently, this file defines six regions on two different levels. `East` and `West` are on level 1 and their descendants `EastNorth` and `EastSouth` as well as `WestNorth` and `WestSouth` are on level 2.
-Since names of regions are not required to be unique, alternatively each of the four descendant regions could have been just named `North` or `South` as well.
+Since names of regions are not required to be unique, alternatively each of the four descendant regions could have also been named `North` or `South`.
 By using the `plotTree` function the corresponding hierarchical tree can be visualized and exported to the output directory:

 ```@raw html
 <img src="../assets/region.png" width="80%"/>